https://hgic.clemson.edu/

 Earwigs

-Earwigs are fearsome looking insects, known for the popular superstition that they will burrow in the ears of humans.
+Earwigs are insects in the order Dermaptera, meaning “leather wing”.
+They are fearsome looking insects known for the false superstition that they will burrow in the ears of humans.
 While they can give you a little nip if you pick one up, they cannot burrow into people.
 They are generally considered harmless creatures living in mulch and organic debris on the ground.
-Occasionally when conditions are favorable, earwig populations can get quite large and they can become temporary pests in or around homes.
+Occasionally, when conditions are favorable, earwig populations can get quite large and become temporary pests in or around homes.

 Description and Behavior.
-Earwigs are medium-sized insects usually brown to black in color.
-A few have stripes on their legs or bodies.
-The adults have small wings and all earwigs, young and adults, have curved pinchers at the end of their bodies (abdomen).
-They usually use their pinchers to protect themselves from predators, but in some cases, they may use them to catch prey.
-Most earwigs only eat decaying plant material or dead insects.
-In very high numbers, they can sometimes damage cultivated plants.
+Earwigs are medium-sized insects, usually brown to black in color.
+A few have yellow or tan stripes on their legs or bodies.
+Although some species are always wingless, most adults have fan-shaped wings hidden under leathery wing coverings.
+Immature earwigs are always wingless.
+Both immature and adult earwigs have curved pinchers at the end of their bodies (abdomen).
+They usually use their pinchers to protect themselves and their offspring from predators, but in some cases, they may use them to catch prey.
+Most earwigs only eat decaying plant material, pollen, or dead insects.
+In very high numbers, some species may damage cultivated plants, while others are considered beneficial predators of plant pests.

 Types